 - Proof of (full or temporary) HPAC membership must be shown at the Ticket Booth (Membership in foreign associations will not be accepted)

 - Sky tram cables and tram cars will have a 1000' (300m) clearance at all times; passing over the cable to reach an LZ must be done over the mid-station if the pilot is not 1000' (300m) above any portion of the tram system

 - No fly-by at the upper tram station

 - Hang gliders cannot be accommodated in the SkyTram due to their oversize for the enclosed cabin

 - All flights must be logged : Jasper National Park will be making a formal assessment of the recreational experience to evaluate the continuation of flying in the Park after the two-year trial.
 All pilots are therefore asked to download all of their flight logs to the "Leonardo" site on the Paragliding Forum, using "Jasper" and a local name for the launch, eg. "Jasper Tram", or "Jasper Wilcox Pass". http://www.paraglidingforum.com/leonardo/page/index_full (Need to be logged on) Please include comments and photos when you log your flight, especially about wildlife and birds.
 These observations are very important for flying in this National Park.

 - Pilots violating the above guidelines may be subject to disciplinary action by HPAC.
 Pilots violating any Park regulations, may be subject to fines under the Canada National Parks Act.
 (Closed Areas)

 Please respect the efforts of multiple members of HPAC and Parks Canada by complying with the rules listed.
-When the trial period is over we hope to offer more parks to fly in.
-The 9 years effort involved can be lost by irresponsible action.
 Thank you!